 - Written by Kieran Bohan Kieran Bohan

-Over the past few weeks, several of our members and partner organisations have advised us that they have received emails claiming to be from Modern Church which appear to be spam.
+Several members have advised us that they have received emails claiming to be from Modern Church which appear to be spam.

-We are grateful to those who have brought this to our attention, and we would like to reassure all who have received such emails that we are taking steps to improve the security of our website and email newsletter distribution list to minimise the risk to your data privacy - Read our Data Privacy notice.
+We are grateful to those who have brought this to our attention, and we would like to reassure all who have received such emails that we have taken steps to improve the security of our website and email newsletter distribution list to minimise the risk to your data privacy - Read our Data Privacy notice.

 If you receive an email which appears to be from Modern Church, there are some simple steps you can take to check if it is genuine: